IMG_2016

 https://rice.academia.edu/kristacomer.

 Krista is originally from the Four Corners area of the US Southwest but grew up in California between the Bay Area and Oxnard.
 She lived a pretty off-the-grid countercultural life before she became a professor.
 Among other West Coast haunts, she spent time on the Oxnard beaches, more as a swimmer than a surfer, but around surfers.
 She loves the US West & California, its outdoors, its people, its problems.
 She wrote Surfer Girls because she sensed in the mid-1990s there was a big topic brewing which she knew something about personally.
+She is writing Feminist Surf Life now to grapple with what has been learned through the Institute knowledges that can be put toward feminist climate justice action.

 Contact Professor Comer at kcomer@rice.edu